krnak/ztrezor/doc/zcash_overview.md

 ## Pallas and Vesta curves

 Orchard uses a pair of elliptic curves _Pasta_ and _Vesta_.
-These Weierstrass curves defined by equation
+These Weierstrass curves are defined by equation

 ```
 y^2 = x^3 + 5